VishwaGuru17/20-day-Javascript/README.md

 Day 4 - Find the number of squares inside the given square grid

 Day 5 - calculate the perimeter and area of a circle

+Day 6 - Create a function that takes the age in years and returns the age in days